Paddy’s long active military career saw him:

 Shortly afterwards, Paddy’s second wounding was caused by Provisional Government (Free State) troops.
 He had actually been gazetted as a 1st Lieutenant in the new pro-Treaty National Army, Dublin Guards (Unable to enlist as he recuperated, he says he never officially joined or got paid).
 But he concluded he could not support the Treaty.
 Approaches to join the Free State side were made to him by many senior men, including it is said, Michael Collins.
 Paddy remained loyal to the IRA and the Republic.

 Targeted by former Comrades

-It is claimed that certain former comrades, and in particular “one well-known officer” in the new Irish Army, had a ‘dead set’ against Rigney over his refusal to join up.
+It is claimed that certain former comrades, and in particular “one well-known officer” in the new Irish Army, had a ‘dead set’ against Rigney over his refusal to join the force (He was actually gazetted as a Lieutenant).
 In February 1922 he was shot at by passing pro-Treaty individuals in Harold’s Cross.
 Three or fours days later, while on active service in Grey Street, The Coombe, he was again fired on by military personnel in a Ford car.
 This time a bullet did strike home.
 Rigney was hit in the left leg once again and his shin bone fractured.
 He got to the Meath Hospital for treatment but the bullet was not removed until that October.